Back in the 20th century, marketing aspired to build champion brands

 deviation constitutes a failure.

 have a rough idea of what the end product will be.
-You know that it will be a chair,
+Everything else is decided largely

-often in collaboration with others, with the occasional pause thrown in as you wait
+as you go along, often in collaboration with others, with the occasional pause thrown

-for inspiration to strike, and all those things take time.
+in while you wait for inspiration to strike, and all those things take time.

-Factories Know When There's A Problem
+Factories Know When There's a Problem

 Factories have feedback mechanisms that reveal problems.
 If there's not enough output,